 Cork is the second largest city in Ireland with over 200,000 people in the metropolitan area.
 It is a maritime city on the banks of the River Lee on the southern coast of the country.
 The University College Cork (UCC) was established in 1845; today it is the home campus for 15,000 students.
 Loyola students attend class and live with other international and Irish students.

-This is a single-semester or one-year program.
-Students may elect to study in the fall or spring term or for the full year.
-Priority is given to year-long applicants who meet the cumulative QPA for study abroad consideration.
-The full year runs from August to early June, with a Christmas break back in the States.
+This is a fall or spring semester program.
 Admission is competitive for the single-semester option, as space is limited.
 Applicants should have a 3.000 or higher cumulative QPA; however, those with a 2.800 will be considered based on space availability.

 Students attending UCC in the fall enroll in the Early Start Program--a month-long course taken prior to the fall term that is designed to teach visiting students about various aspects of Irish culture, history, and literature.
 A limited number of trips and activities are included in the program.
-Students attending UCC during the spring have almost a month off during which a four-day trip is organized, along with other smaller excursions and dinners.
+Students attending UCC during the spring have almost a month off during which visits or a trip are organized, along with other smaller excursions and dinners.

 The program includes tuition, housing, airline tickets, trips, special meals, and other items.
 Daily meals are not included in the programís cost.
 Students are housed in self-catering apartments located in Leeside.
 Bedrooms and common areas are shared.
 A part-time coordinator is available to assist all students during their stay.